mathwcruz/dt.money/README.md

 ## **<h2 align="center">Front end application  💻</h2>**

-## <p><h2 align="center">Financial control application developed in ignite's second module delivered by [Rocketseat](https://app.rocketseat.com.br/dashboard)</h2> </p>
+## <p><h2 align="center">Financial control application developed in Ignite's second module delivered by [Rocketseat](https://app.rocketseat.com.br/dashboard)</h2> </p>

-<h3>In addition to the proposed challenge, animations were added, some minor changes in CSS were made and I developed the entire responsive layout for the mobile version</h3>
+<h3>In addition to the proposed application, animations were added, some minor changes in CSS were made and I developed the entire responsive layout for the mobile version</h3>

 # **Demonstration of the application - Web Layout** 💻